Return to articles

 • Keep it Away From Other Electronics: Microwaves, baby monitors, even Bluetooth speakers — they all mess with your router's signals.

-• Don’t Put it in a Cabinet: WiFi hates to be enclosed.
+• Don’t Put it in a Cabinet: WiFi shouldn’t be enclosed.
 Avoid sticking your router in closets, cabinets, or behind big pieces of furniture, as they block the signal.

 Sometimes there’s nothing wrong with your WiFi provider or the bandwidth coming into your home.
 Instead, there might be issues with getting your WiFi signal to reach every room.
 In cases like this, there are a few things you can do to boost your wireless Internet, including: